katsmamina/architecture-quiz-group2/planning/development-strategy.md

 This branch is merged into the `master` branch after completion.

 #### Business logic
-- access the number of correct questions  <!-- how? -->
+- access the number of correct questions
 - access the array length of the json file to define the full number of questions

 #### Interface
 *HTML*
-- added with the handlers

-*CSS*
+- paragraph: Your result is : XX points, where XX is the number of the correct answers

 #### Interaction
 *Handlers*
 - hide the question and the answers from the previous questions
 - hide the progress div
-- add paragraph showing the results
+- add div showing the results, where the number of correct answers is shown
+- hide the button

+*Listeners*
+- event is triggered by clicking on the Next button of the last question (where id = array.length)
 ---
 ## 7. Restart the quiz